By John Salak –

 Rushing to cover up isn’t new.
 In the last 20 years outbreaks of Asian, Hong Kong, bird, swine and other flus have incited similar runs.
 Demand for masks even rose in the face of the outbreak of the deadly Ebola disease, even though Ebola is not spread through airborne particles.
 Heck, mask mania first gained traction a century ago during the great pandemic flu of 1918 that infected a third of the world’s population, killing up to 50 million people in the process—twice the number that died in the First World War.

 Ultimately, all this means panic buying isn’t about to end anytime soon.
 The question is whether wearing a mask does any good.
 Sadly, it is very debatable.
 At best, wearing one probably falls into the “it couldn’t hurt” category.

-Masks certainly have their place in medicine and hygiene.
+Mask protection certainly has its place in medicine and hygiene.
 They can help ward off the effects of pollution and allergies for virtually anyone.
 Surgeons, anesthesiologists and other operating room personnel rely on masks to prevent them from spreading germs to their patients.
 They are also extremely effective at preventing people already suffering from flus, colds and other contagious diseases from spreading their sicknesses to others.
-In fact, in many Asian countries wearing a mask when your ill is seen as a common (think expected) courtesy to others.
+In fact, in many Asian countries wearing a mask when you are ill is seen as a common (think expected) courtesy to others.